official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-1.md

 Magnetic Isotope Separation] and the demonstration of a proven prototype gas centrifuge.

-139 UN Security Council, 13 October 1997, ‘Letter dated 12 October 1997 from the Deputy Prime Minister of Iraq addressed to the President of the Security Council’ (S/1997/789).
+[^139]: UN Security Council, 13 October 1997, ‘Letter dated 12 October 1997 from the Deputy Prime Minister
-140  Review of Intelligence on Weapons of Mass Destruction [“The Butler Report”], 14 July 2004, HC 898, page 45.
+[^140]:  Review of Intelligence on Weapons of Mass Destruction [“The Butler Report”], 14 July 2004, HC 898,

 84

-The Report of the Iraq Inquiry1.1  |  UK Iraq strategy 1990 to 2000

 the uranium components of a nuclear weapon.